 Special school, specialist provision or mainstream?

-- Some mainstream schools include ‘additionally resourced provision’ (ARP), a specialised unit for children with eg speech, language and communication difficulties or an autistic spectrum disorder.
+- Some mainstream schools include ‘additionally resourced provision’ (ARP), a specialised unit for children with eg speech, language and communication difficulties or Autism.

 - An increasing number of children are dual registered, spending part of the week in a special school and part in a mainstream school.

-- Most children at a special school will be included in a mainstream environment at some point; those with minor needs may spend most of their time in a mainstream school but with specialist input from a special school.
+- Some with minor needs may spend most of their time in a mainstream school but with specialist input from a special school.

 - Class sizes are smaller, even exceeding one-to-one help in some cases.